What Problems Can Neurological Physical Therapy Solve?

 That’s a fairly general definition.
 To better understand whether physical therapy for neurological disorders is right for you or a loved one, it’s helpful to review some of the more specific problems this form of treatment addresses.

 Neurological Physical Therapy for Spinal Cord Injuries

 The spinal cord is a major component of the nervous system.
 It essentially facilitates messages sent between the brain and body.
-Thus, a spinal cord injury may significantly restrict a patient’s ability to perform various physical tasks.
+Thus, a spinal cord injury may significantly restrict a patient’s ability to perform various physical tasks., like

 By working with an expert on neurological physical therapy techniques, patients often regain substantial control over their bodies after sustaining these types of injuries.